harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 `PhaseTransition` dependent type describes potential phase transitions among states of matter, where last two arguments refer to input and output states.
-For example, a value of `PhaseTransition` dependent type constructed with `Melt` constructor states that input and output states must be `Solid` and `Liquid`, respectively.
+For example, a value of `PhaseTransition` dependent type constructed with `Melt` constructor requires that input and output states must be `Solid` and `Liquid`, respectively.
 We can use these operations to write a sequence of phase transitions like following: